Transform the way you assess pain — objective, reliable, repeatable.

 Step 5

-Monitor response to rehabilitation modalities
+Monitor response to treatment modalities

 - PainTrace provides an individual response to treatment modality